Setting up debian-13-minimal templates with bash script

 cd clipnotify

-##build and install clipnotify
+##building and installing clipnotify

 apt install -y build-essential libx11-dev libxtst-dev